 DePauw Jazz Festival

-The DePauw School of Music welcomes all interested middle and high school jazz ensembles to participate in the Third Annual DePauw Jazz Festival.
-As a registered participant, each group is allocated a 20-minute performance opportunity, directly followed by a 20-minute coaching session with this year’s acclaimed guest artist and clinician Dr. Eddie Henderson.
-In addition, musicians and directors are invited to the festival closing concert by the DePauw Jazz Ensemble, featuring the exemplary jazz stylings of Henderson on trumpet.
+The DePauw School of Music welcomes all interested middle and high school jazz ensembles to participate in the Fourth Annual DePauw Jazz Festival.
+As a registered participant, each group is allocated a 20-minute performance opportunity, directly followed by a 20-minute coaching session with this year’s clinicians Jim White and Steve Snyder.
+Participants also receive free admission to the Green guest artist clinic in the afternoon and concert in the evening featuring New York Voices.

 Registration is available on a first-come-first-served basis.
 We recommend registering early to ensure space for your group.